 It is with these definitions in mind that we set out to identify some gifts that would be good for the boy.
 That the puppy would like.
-That would enable the recipient to engage in pre-approved mischief and, because it’s Christmas, not suffer the consequences that normally greet a boy who has made a “bonehead move.”
+That would enable the recipient to engage in pre-approved mischief and, because it’s a gift, not suffer the consequences that normally greet a boy who has made a “bonehead move.”
 (We will not require you to read any more of our etymological musings.)
-The fact is that starting a list of Christmas gifts with “zany & kooky” and applying that Christmas list to boys, well, it’s a no-brainer.
-You know the kinds of things that boys like to find under the tree.
-Or, at least, we know what they do.
+The fact is that starting a list of gifts with “zany & kooky” and applying that list to boys, well, it’s a no-brainer.
+You know the kinds of things that appeal to boys.
+Or, at least, we know.
 Because we are, at heart, still a boy: sometimes for better or for worse.
-But we like gifts and we really like all the stuff on our list of the Top 20 Best Zany & Kooky Christmas Gifts for Boys.
+But we like gifts and we really like all the stuff on our list of the Top 20 Best Zany & Kooky Gifts for Boys.

 1. Ninja Farts Cotton Candy